ScreenNamePlus1/Battleship/README.md

 Feel free to fork this project, submit issues, or create pull requests to add features or fix bugs.
 Suggestions for improvements are welcome!

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
-(Note: You'll need to create a `LICENSE` file if you want to include one.)
+This project is open-source and available under the [GNU AGPL 3.0 LICENSE (LICENSE).

 ## Acknowledgments
 - Built with Python's standard library.